-Ashley and Mari Ware-Lane (Cape Town)
+Ashley and Mari Ware-Lane (Cape Town, South Africa)

 Ashley is the Kiting Advisor on the Cape Town International Kite Festival organising committee.
 He and his wife Mari hail from Cape Town and have been attending the Cape Town International Kite Festival since 2003.
 They have built up quite a collection of bought and homemade kites over the years including stunt kites, single lines, wind-socks and inflatables.

 Ashley initially started making stunt kites because he couldn’t find the ones he wanted in South Africa.
 But he soon realised what he describes as the ‘wow factor’ of single lines.
 He then began creating his own.
 In 2012 Mari finished creating her first kite – a 3.5 metre frog single-line inflatable made from Bernhard Dingwerth’s plans, not to be outdone Ashley made a 3.5m Nemo also from Bernhard’s plans.
 They have since made a pair of parrots and crocodiles.
 They are looking forward to showing off some of their new kites at the 2014 Cape Town International Kite Festival, including a Pink Panther inflatable replica made by Mari.

 In addition to flying kites they are both involved in voluntary rescue work in the Western Cape and 4x4ing.

 Their biggest and most prized possession is a David Gomberg ‘Blue Meanie’ as well as 7m Peter Lynne Red Teddy Bear.
 “Our ultimate kiting experience is flying the kites at Blouberg on a lazy summer afternoon and seeing people taking photos of them with Table Mountain in the background.”